altf4-games/KSP-DA-Dashboard/README.md

 ## Description

 This dashboard provides a visual representation of data related to Accidents .
-It allows users to track key metrics, identify trends, and gain insights into trends of Road Accidnets
+It allows users to track key metrics, identify trends, and gain insights into trends of Road Accidents.

 ### Dashboard